kelvintan/qt5radio/README.md

 based on GStreamer (pygst).

 ## Installing
+1. Clone the repo
-1. Populate station.py with the description and URL of the online radio station
+2. Populate stations.py with the description and URL of the online radio station
-2. pip3 install -r requirements.txt
+3. pip3 install -r requirements.txt

+Either
-3. python3 setup.py install
+4. python3 setup.py install
+5. qt5radio.py

+Or

+4. simply run ./qt5radio.py

 ## Running
 1. Run the program